Effun-141/Effun-141.github.io/index.md

 * Third Prize of Unmanned Vehicle Multi-vehicle Interaction Project in the 13th Jiangsu University Student Robot Competition.
 2022.
 * Second Prize in the National College Student Mathematics Competition (Jiangsu Division).
 2020.
-* S**econd Prize in the Robotics Adventure Programme in the 2019 Softbank Cup China Robotics Skills Competition.** 2019.
+* **Second Prize in the Robotics Adventure Programme in the 2019 Softbank Cup China Robotics Skills Competition.** 2019.
 * **First Prize of National Student Electronic Design Competition (Jiangsu Division)**.
 2019
 * **Second Prize in the Four-wheel Vehicle Category of the 14th NXP Cup Intelligent Vehicle Competition for National Students (East China Region).** 2019.
 * Third Prize in Robot Adventure Tour in the Ninth Jiangsu University Student Robotics Competition.
 2018.